leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 - `LEFT(date, 7)` – Gets the year and for the date
 - `REPLACE(col, ' ', '')` – Removes the space in the col
 - `SUBSTR("test_data", 5, 3)` – Returns a substring starting at position 5 with length 3
+- `DELETE FROM table WHERE id IN ()` – Delete the rows in table where id meets the standard

 ## Reference